-Learning from Tragedies During Historical Building Renovations
+Learning From Tragedies During Historical Building Renovations

 CAMD/CEE Associate Professor David Fannon provides insight into the risks of renovations that may lead to tragedies like the recent fire at the Old Stock Exchange in Copenhagen.